|Person||Description / Notes|

 Moses joins himself to a priest of Midian named Jethro.
 He soon marries his daughter Zipporah and spends forty years as a herdsman in the desert of Horeb.

-Moses sees a miraculous vision of a burning bush and receives his calling from God to free the Israelites from Egyptian bondage.
+Moses sees a miraculous vision of a burning bush and receives his calling to free the Israelites from Egyptian bondage.
 With his brother Aaron (who acted as spokesman) he travels back to Egypt and demands the children of Israel be set free.
 After a series of ten plagues, brought on due to the hardness of Pharaoh's heart, the Israelites leave Egypt in 1445 B.C.

 Moses receives the Ten Commandments directly from God (Exodus 19-20).
 Because of the Israelites lack of faith, Moses and the entire nation wander the wilderness for forty years.
 During his wandering Moses writes the first five books of the Bible.
 He dies in 1405 B.C at the age of 120 years.